meltano/handbook/src/_data-team/metrics-and-definitions.md

 It would be odd behavior to create a project but not actually run any commands, so this seems like a fair assumption.

 #### Percentage Cohort Usage vs Original
-A cohort's total events in a month compared to it's total events in it's acquired month.
+A cohort's total events in a given month compared to it's total events in it's acquired month.
 The acquired month is the first month that an event was received from that project.

 #### Percentage Cohort Projects Active vs Original
-A cohort's count of active projects in a month compared to it's count of projects in it's acquired month.
+A cohort's count of active projects in a given month compared to its count of projects in its acquired month.
 Since this considers only active projects in a month, meaning an event was received, its possible for projects to become inactive then later re-activate.

 #### Slack Members